How Tinnitus Relief App Works – Simple Tinnitus Relief That Fits Real Life

 Can this app cure my tinnitus?

 No. There is currently no medical cure for most forms of chronic tinnitus.
 This app provides sound therapy tools for symptom management and habituation support based on clinical research.
+Many users report reduced symptom perception and improved sleep—but the app helps you manage tinnitus symptoms, not eliminate them.

 Is the Tinnitus Relief App free?